Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

-## Learn more about the Private Chat
+## Learn more about the Private Chat TEST

 Welcome!
 Read on to get answers to your questions about the private chat.